Paul Reitler '54

-“I’ve been a part of Webb for a long time as a student and alumnus, a trustee and now as the current Chairman of the Board.
+“I’ve been a part of Webb for a long time as a student and alumnus, Chairman of the Board of Trustees, and now as a Life Trustee.
 Proudly, I’m also a grandparent of Chason ‘13.
 Each of these experiences has brought its own reward and insight.
 Together, they solidify my profound admiration for the transformative experience of a Webb education.
 I give not only because Webb is my alma mater, but because I am steadfast in my belief that this school provides one of our greatest opportunities to create tomorrow’s leaders, men and women of character who will serve with honor and distinction.
 For this same reason, my wife and I made a provision for Webb in our estate plan.
 I can think of no better way to impact society in the future than to support this vital mission by planning today.”

 Is a beneficiary designation gift right for you?